lbcb-sci/MetagenomicsBenchmark/README.md

 The supporting files contain:

 1. results - results of tools without minimap2 and ram results because they were too big to upload.
 We can provide them on request.
 Truth results included.
 2. cleaned_results - results of the classification after the parsing of tool results, stored in .f2 format Cleaned results are calculated for human and custom database and for species and genus level.
+The format of file names is `<tool>_<database>_<dataset_number>_<rank>.f2`.

 3. nodes.dmp and names.dmp taxonomy files
 4. reports - Containig report results.
 Files are named in format: `<database>_<dataset_number>_<dataset_name>_<rank>_<report_type>.csv`
 	- <format type> - can be: